Projects We Support

 The Arev Fund supports organizations taking an innovative and entrepreneurial approach to moving the Jewish community forward in the areas of spiritual leadership, social justice, education and communal life.
 Arev is proud to partner with the following organizations:

-Deracheha is an online platform for providing female halakhic and philosophical analysis of current issues.
-Their website offers users varying levels of examination of a particular topic from more basic overviews to detailed Jewish legal dissections to philosophical perspectives.
-It provides the entire community access to deeply knowledgeable and thoughtful female voices, as well as building a bridge to move women's spiritual leadership from a siloed female space into more public space.
-This project will also expand the availability of Modern Orthodox halakhic voices online, which are currently limited.
+Deracheha is an online platform in both English and Hebrew which provides halakhic and philosophical analysis of current issues.
+The website offers users a layered examination of particular topics, from basic overviews to detailed Jewish legal dissections to philosophical perspectives.
+It provides access for the entire community to deeply knowledgeable and thoughtful female voices, and seeks to build a bridge to move women's spiritual leadership from a siloed female space into more public space.
+This also expands the availability of Modern Orthodox halakhic voices online and fosters community among learners and between the English- and Hebrew-speaking world.

 Emunah Kashrut Supervisors Training Program